xyshyniaphy/ai_airticket/spec.md

 ## 1. Project Overview

 An autonomous AI agent that searches for air tickets on https://www.tour.ne.jp, analyzes flight results, and sends summarized recommendations via Telegram.
-The agent is configured via YAML files and can be triggered on demand.
+The agent is configured via a `.env` file and can be triggered on demand.

 ## 2. System Architecture